10 Ways to Beat the Summer Heat

 Sometimes, sports drinks and energy drinks are terms used interchangeably, but these drinks are not the same.

-“If your exercise is longer than an hour, you should add something with some electrolytes, whether that’s a POWERADE, Pedialyte or Gatorade,” Brouillette said.
+“If your exercise is longer than an hour, you should add something with some electrolytes, whether that’s a POWERADE, Pedialyte or Gatorade,” Brouillette says.
 “When you’re sweating, you’re losing salt and water.
 Especially if your child is a salty sweater – there is white trim around the sweat stain on the shirt – it is even more important to make sure you’re replacing salts in some way.
 Because these drinks have a lot of calories and sugar, they should not be a primary source of hydration.”

 You can also serve foods containing carbohydrates and electrolytes, such as milk, a seed or nut butter sandwich, a banana or nuts and crackers.